hummingbot/hummingbot-site/docs/scripts/pmm-scripts.md

 !!! warning
-    PMM Scripts were an early experiment to let users customize Hummingbot, but it can only be used with the PMM strategy.
+    PMM Scripts were an early experiment to let users customize Hummingbot, but they can only be used with the PMM strategy.
 In the 1.4.0 release, we introduced a generalized form of [Scripts](./index.md)

 ## What are PMM Scripts?